-Community Culture Retreat, Castro Marim, Portugal
+Community Culture Retreat, Castro Marim, Portugal(1)Guestbook entries

 The architecture, both exterior and interior, invites contemplation and uses repurposed spaces and pre-existing materials to reflect new ways of inhabiting the contemporary world.
 The result is a formal and conceptual nod to the aesthetics and ethics of the ‘arte povera’ movement.

-Community Culture Retreat has 7 rooms and an ancient olive press transformed into a library and hall for seminars, concerts and workshops.
+Community Culture Retreat has seven rooms and an ancient olive press transformed into a library and hall for seminars, concerts and workshops.
 With no television, the house provides a reprieve from the outside world, but still offers an internet connection and technology for image projection and sound.

 Relax by the outdoor pool, participate in one of several annual harvests, or hike a vast network of nearby trails.
 There are also workshops offered on topics ranging from Wild Food to Bird Watching.
-Perfect for singles, couples, or small groups.

 Completely catered from the on site restaurant including daily breakfast.
 Partially unplugged, there is wifi in common areas plus use of a laptop if needed and image projection and audio systems.
 Library with books and videos.
 Daily housekeeping, personal care products and robes.
 Meeting room and wine cellar.

 Just under a mile away from the coast, and close to Guadiana river and the hills, Castro Marim dates back thousands of years and remains a quiet town typical of the Algarve region.
 The salt marshes and protected reserve lies between Castro Marim, Monte Gordo and Vila Real de Santo António at the mouth of the river, and is home to over 150 species of birds.
 On the Monte Gordo side of Praia Verde is the modern resort of Altura, a long stretch of beach that runs from Manta Rota to Vila Real.
 Head north and the landscape changes into green hillsides where you’ll find the sleepy town of Foz de Odeleite.